commander-framework/commander/README.md

 ❌**Agent**: Agent and admin clients are pretty much in the design phase right now.

-✔️**CAPy**: The required capabilities from CAPy are fully implemented and tested.
+✔️**CAPy**: The required functionality from CAPy is fully implemented and tested.

 ❌**Web Proxy**: Configuration not started (plan to use nginx or apache container).